This article provides an overview of Citrix Provisioning components.

 - The Provisioning Server locates the vDisk on Finance Server, then streams that vDisk, on demand, to the target device.

-The following examples provide information about how Provisioning Services uses vDisk images.
+The following examples provide information about how Citrix Provisioning uses vDisk images.

 The physical vDisk for Windows 10 resides on a Provisioning Server local to a site.
 The logical name that is given to this physical location is the store.